Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

 ## Description

-Remove master, worker, or storage NCN from current roles.
+Remove a master, worker, or storage NCN from current roles.
 Select the procedure below based on the node type, complete the remaining steps to wipe the drives, and then power off the node.

 ## Procedure

-**IMPORTANT:** The following procedures assume you have set the variables from [the prerequisites section](../Add_Remove_Replace_NCNs.md#remove-ncn-prerequisites)
+**IMPORTANT:** The following procedures assume that you have set the variables from [the prerequisites section](../Add_Remove_Replace_NCNs.md#remove-ncn-prerequisites).

 1. [Remove Roles](#remove-roles)
     - [Master node](#master-node-remove-roles)